 If your community lacks a good natural foods store, don’t despair—Amazon.com can pick up the slack.
 The site offers countless vegan foods, from energy bars to silken tofu to nutritional yeast.

-Amazon doesn’t carry every single grocery item of interest to vegans.
+Amazon doesn’t carry every single grocery item that vegans want.
 But the site does offer excellent deals on many essentials.
 Our vegan grocery page lists Amazon’s best vegan food deals.
 Additionally, Amazon’s vitamin prices almost always beat local retailers.

 Vegan Alternatives to Meat, Dairy Products, & Eggs

-Suppose you want to go vegan, but you like the taste of meat, dairy products, or eggs.
+How do you go vegan if you still crave the taste of meat, dairy products, or eggs?

 Luckily, countless people before you have overcome this exact problem.
 Monks of a thousand years ago, quitting meat for spiritual reasons, turned to tofu, tempeh, and seitan—the low-tech meat replacements of their era.
-These delicious and versatile foods will fill you up just like meat, and they have comparable amounts of protein too.
-But they will never trick anybody into thinking they’re meat.
+These delicious foods will fill you up just like meat, and they contain comparable amounts of protein too.
+But let’s be honest: they will never trick anybody into thinking they’re meat.

 But then, do you really need to fool anybody?
 Nobody will ever mistake broiled tempeh doused with barbecue sauce for spare ribs, but so what?
 You won’t find a more delicious or satisfying dish.
-Same goes for broiled or sautéed tofu, spiced and seasoned a hundred different ways.
+Same goes for stir-fried tofu, spiced and seasoned a hundred different ways.

 When the 1960s counterculture induced the first modern wave of vegetarianism, people abandoning meat rediscovered the virtues of tofu, tempeh, and seitan.
 Vegetarians of that era also popularized nutritional yeast, a protein-rich food with a delicious cheesy flavor.
 If you like cheese, try sprinkling nutritional yeast over everything from popcorn to salads to spaghetti.